Normally when you need to select multiple cells which are not continuing you press and hold the control key and then select each cell with the mouse.

 2. Without Using Mouse

-To select non-continues cells without using your keyboard follow these simple steps.
+To select non-continued cells without using your keyboard follow these simple steps.

 - Press shift + F8 to activate the “Add To Selection” Mode.